-Even blue-chip company Ayala Corporation (AC) was not spared when existing deals of the government with Manila Water (a company under AC) began to have issues.
+Even big blue-chip company Ayala Corporation (AC) was not spared when existing deals of the government with Manila Water (a company under AC) began to have issues.

-Things like these are really outside of our control as retail investors so when this happens, it’s only logical to PAUSE investing in them during those times and START looking at other better-performing assets elsewhere.
+Things like these are normally outside of our control as retail investors so when this happens, it’s only logical to PAUSE investing in them during those times and START looking at other better-performing assets elsewhere.
 This is exactly what diversification should bring us.

 Diversification enables us to spread risk across many asset types and increase our opportunity for profit by increasing the opportunities for catching successful trades.